Rehearsals resume on Tuesday, January 22

 We do not rehearse on school holidays or inclement weather days when schools are closed.

 Based in Charles County since its inception, the SMCB has performed many formal and community concerts over the years.
 The SMCB is the only community-based instrumental ensemble dedicated to providing quality, yet affordable music to families in Southern Maryland.
-In addition to formal concerts, 8 to 10 informal community concerts are presented each season at fairs, festivals, historic occasions and special events.
-We are committed to performing a challenging quality music repertoire and rehearsing diligently from January through the end of October each year to ensure the finest musical product possible from our members.
-With no audition requirement, the SMCB brings together all levels of musicians - from high school age with little performing experience to retirees who have performed with the military bands.
-This mix of experience levels makes for exciting learning experiences and enhances the overall musicianship of all those involved.
+In addition to formal concerts, informal community concerts are presented each season at fairs, festivals, historic occasions and special events.
+We are committed to performing a challenging quality music repertoire and rehearsing diligently to ensure the finest musical product possible from our members.
+SMCB brings together all levels of musicians - from high school age with little stage experience to retirees who have performed with the military bands.
+This mix makes for exciting learning experiences and enhances the overall musicianship of all those involved.